qunitjs/qunit/docs/assert/propEqual.md

 `propEqual( actual, expected, message = "" )`

-A strict type and value comparison of an object's own properties.
+Compare an object's own properties using a strict comparison.

 | name | description |
 |------|-------------|